hslatman/tractore/README.md

 * Add some unit tests
 * Have some better structured scripts / tooling around the code generation, etc.
 * Better email state management; it's pretty basic now.
+* Ensure Mercure subscribers are authenticated using a token instead of HTTP basic auth.
-* Nicer frontend; it's hacked together now.
+* Nicer frontend; it's currently just a `console.log`, basically.
 * OIDC login and user management
     * Currently there's no multitenancy support, and there's support for only a single user and access token.
 It would be nice to support multiple users with their own credentials.
 * Improve authorization implementation